 Phylogenetics and evolutionary patterns of cleaning

-With at least 58 species that exhibit cleaning behavior, the Labridae (wrasses, parrotfishes, and the lesser-known weed whitings) show a tremendous diversity of fishes that engage in this behavior.
-This diversity over 4 times higher than that seen the next highest group: the Gobiidae (14 cleaner species).
-The diversity of cleaner fishes within a family does not simply scale with a family’s size; for example, the Labridae contain ~631 species, while the Gobiidae have nearly 2000 members.
+First, with at least 67 species that clean, the Labridae (wrasses, parrotfishes, and the lesser-known weed whitings) show a tremendous diversity of fishes that engage in this behavior.
+This diversity almost 5 times higher than that of the next highest group: the Gobiidae (14 cleaner species).
+Why does the Labridae have a disproportionately high diversity of cleaners?

-The species richness of cleaners in the Labridae holds plenty of evolutionary intrigue.
-Cleaning itself appears to involve a variety of behavioral and morphological adaptations.
+Cleaning itself involves a variety of behavioral and morphological adaptations (see my other research pages!).
 Species that clean have the capability to target and acquire ectoparasites off the bodies of their 'clients', which often involves acquiescence from these clients.
 Therefore, one might expect the evolution of cleaning to have relatively few independent origins.
-In a study (Baliga and Law, 2016), we sought to understand how and when cleaning arose in this group.

-Cleaning appears to be very young: the vast majority of cleaning likely evolved within the last 10 million years.
+The earliest evolution of cleaning likely occurred 17-21 million years ago.
+Generally, cleaning appears to be very young: the vast majority of evolutionary transitions likely occurred within the last 10 million years.

 Obligate cleaning evolved in separate regions of the world at strikingly similar times